horchi/vdrOnOdroidN2Plus/README.md

 Now we are prepared to enter UBUNTU/chroot just by calling ```chg-ubuntu```, this command can always be used to get into the UBUNTU/chroot environment.

 Now change to the UBUNTU/chroot ```chg-ubuntu``` to perform the next steps under UBUNTU!
+Ignore the warnings about the aliases and the completion_loader at this point.

 ### Setup the timezone for Ubuntu
 ```